sarikazna/so_long/README.md

 - Collectible items to score points.
 - Obstacles to avoid, adding challenge to the gameplay.
 - Simple graphics rendering using the minilibx library.
+- Parsing of the game map - user should be able to add a map of his choice

 ## Installation